-In honor of Colgate’s Bicentennial, 200 trees are being planted on campus as living tributes to the University’s rich history and promising future.
-Members of the Colgate community have a unique opportunity to participate in this celebrational undertaking by purchasing and naming trees.
+In honor of Colgate’s Bicentennial, 200 trees were planted on campus as living tributes to the University’s rich history and promising future.
+Members of the Colgate community have a unique opportunity to purchase and name these trees.

 A gift of $5,000 covers the planting of one tree on Colgate’s upper campus.
 Supporters will be able to find their tree’s location on a digital map.
 In addition to location, this map will display donor names and tree species.